Rachelik/pOne/README.md

 Code snippet up to 20 lines.
 Code design documents or architecture drawings / diagrams.

 WDI Unit 1 Post Mortem
 What habits did I use during this unit that helped me?
+- Checking the console and console.log before making more code to ensure it is running.
+Writing bit by bit to prevent too many errors.
+Trouble-shooting with the developer tools which I didn't really know how to use it before this even when I know it is there.
+- break things apart and put it together. code from scratch.
+- the css and flex box game.

 What habits did I have during this unit that I can improve on?
+- hard code, sublime short-cut and not knowing many operation of a macbook (have been using windows for 20 years).
+- thinking too hard that it complicates what I need to do (worry I don't have enough time or I didn't do enough or falling behind and not getting any better).
+- learning to learn on the spot (as I am used to learning on my own pace where I can pause when I have too much new information that sometimes, I am lost with live session.)

 How is the overall level of the course during this unit? (instruction, course materials, etc.)
+- Understanding the code, what it does and how developers normally use it (thinking process which makes coding more efficient or having less error, habit to avoid like try not to commit -m "message", etc.).
+- The troubleshooting part with developer tools.
+- All the labwork/assignment practices.
+- Seeing others code.